The Twelve Tasks of Asterix: Plot

 Following their success in enduring the "Cave of the Beast" in the next challenge, the pair find themselves told by Caius to acquire a permit document from "The Place that Sends you Mad", a multi-storey bureaucratic building.
 After finding it impossible because of the clinically unhelpful people who direct them elsewhere, Asterix beats them at their own game by requesting an imaginary permit and turning their behaviour against them, resulting in the building's Prefect to unwittingly hand over what the Gauls came for.
 The pair continue to complete further challenges: crossing a ravine filled with crocodiles by beating them up rather than using an invisible tightrope; answering a riddle by the Old Man of the Mountain, conducted in the form of a washing detergent advertisement; and enduring a night on a plain haunted by ghostly legionnaires, who Asterix scares away through furious complaints.

 Asterix and Obelix eventually find themselves in Rome, alongside their fellow villagers, for their final task.
 Brought to the Circus Maximus, the Gauls fight against gladiators, whom they beat, and defeat various animals sent against them by turning the arena into a modern-day circus.
 Having succeeded in every task, Caesar agrees that they are gods, giving the Gauls control of the Roman Empire.
 Caesar retires to live a quiet and peaceful life with Cleopatra, while Caius is rewarded for his service and retires to the Isle of Pleasure.
 As the village celebrates their success, Asterix answers Obelix's question of them really conquering Rome by pointing out that everything that happened to them was a mere cartoon, in which anything is possible.
-Obelix takes advantage of this and teleports himself and his wild boar meat to the Isle of Pleasure to enjoy himself.
+Obelix takes advantage of this and teleports himself and his wild boar meat to the Isle of Pleasure by the Siren High Priestress to enjoy himself.